tsgates/arch-wiki-markdown/wiki/NVIDIA.md

     for all instances of the version number within this file.
 2. In PKGBUILD, change the _extramodules=extramodules-3.4-ARCH variable to match the appropriate version, as above.
-3. If there are more than one kernels in the system installed in parallel (such as a custom kernel alongside the default -ARCH kernel), change the pkgname=nvidia variable in the PKGBUILD to a unique identifier, such as nvidia-344 or nvidia-custom.
+3. If there are multiple kernels installed in parallel (such as a custom kernel alongside the default -ARCH kernel), change the pkgname=nvidia variable in the PKGBUILD to a unique identifier, such as nvidia-344 or nvidia-custom.
 This will allow both kernels to use the nvidia module, since the custom nvidia module has a different package name and will not overwrite the original.
-You will also need to comment the line in package() that blacklists the nvidia module in /usr/lib/modprobe.d/nvidia.conf (no need to do it again).
+You will also need to comment the line in package() that blacklists the nouveau module in /usr/lib/modprobe.d/nvidia.conf (no need to do it again).

 Then do: